bhnord/activities/events.md

 If you’ve ever wanted to learn more about wine, this is the list for you!

+### Boston Chili Takedown

+Want to come and eat all the finest chili from Boston’s best cooks!

 ### Trivia @ Noir Bar

 Noir Bar Sunday Night FREE Trivia – Starting January 12th, 2025!

-### Boston Chili Takedown

-Want to come and eat all the finest chili from Boston’s best cooks!
+### Poetry Open Mic Night

+Join us for a fun evening of open mic poetry!

 ### Latin Fusion Class

 Immerse yourself in a one-hour fitness journey through the infectious beats of Latin American electronic dance music with heart-pumping full-body HIIT segments consisting of agility, functional, and cardio exercises designed to push your limits and elevate your fitness game, coupled with active recovery periods of Latin dancing and ending with a 20 minute pilates-inspired core segment.

-### 13 Places to Watch the Sunset

-Savor the transition of summer into fall by sitting outside and watching the sun set over the city.

-### Poetry Open Mic Night

-Join us for a fun evening of open mic poetry!
+### Live Irish Music Seisiúns

+Traditional Irish Sessions are a long-standing tradition and well-known event at the Druid.

 ### Trinity Organ Concert

 Join us in our Copley Square home on Friday afternoons at 12:15 pm for this weekly series of midday organ concerts featuring innovative programs by recitalists from across the United States and abroad.

+### Harvard Art Museums

+Free every day (open Tuesday to Sunday, 10am–5pm) and just steps away from Harvard Square, the Harvard Art Museums welcome visitors from around the corner and around the world to enjoy one of the largest and most renowned art collections in North America.

 ### Jamaica Pond Fun Run

 Jamaica Pond parkrun is a free, weekly, timed 5k around Jamaica Pond for people of all ages.

-### Harvard Art Museums

-Free every day (open Tuesday to Sunday, 10am–5pm) and just steps away from Harvard Square, the Harvard Art Museums welcome visitors from around the corner and around the world to enjoy one of the largest and most renowned art collections in North America.

-### Live Irish Music Seisiúns

-Traditional Irish Sessions are a long-standing tradition and well-known event at the Druid.

 ### FREE 5k @ Danehy Park

 parkrun is a FREE 5k and takes place every Saturday morning at Danehy Park in Cambridge.

-### 8 Winter Day Trips from Boston

-Winter in Boston gets a lot of flak, but there’s a lot to enjoy about the chilly months here in the Hub.

 ### Seaport Smalls Kids’ Concert

 Back by popular demand, Boston Seaport's children's programming series, Seaport Smalls: Free Fun for your Tiny Crew.

+### Dirty Disney Comedy Show

+Unleash your inner child and dive into the hilariously twisted world of Dirty Disney!

 ### Swing Dance Lessons

 Boston Swing Central is a dancer-formed, non-profit, volunteer-run organization dedicated to promoting positive and fun swing dancing experiences in Boston.

+### 8 Winter Day Trips from Boston

+Winter in Boston gets a lot of flak, but there’s a lot to enjoy about the chilly months here in the Hub.

 ### 8 Board Game Nights in Boston

 Though we love Boston’s restaurants, getting the usual dinner and drinks for a night out can get old.

+### Rooftop Yoga

+Flow Together.
+Glow Together. (all levels)A dynamic vinyasa yoga experience that blends energizing movement, breath, and community.

 ### Museum of Illusions